Mixtape-Sessions/Demand-Estimation/Exercises/Exercise-2/README.md

 `market`           | String    | The city-quarter pair that defines markets $t$ used in these exercises.
 The data were motivated by real cereal purchase data across 47 US cities in the first 2 quarters of 1988.
 `quarterly_income` | Float     | The quarterly income of the individual in dollars.

 In today and tomorrow's exercises, we will use these demographic data to introduce income-specific preference heterogeneity into our BLP model of demand for cereal and see how our counterfactual changes.
+By incorporating income, we will also be able to speak to distributional concerns: how will counterfactual changes in the market differentially affect high- and low-income consumers?

 ## Questions